Welcome to my page! I'm Tom Masterson, a Los Angeles-based amateur astronomer, astrophotographer and photographer.

 What's with the name Transient Astronomer?

 There's a whole field of astronomical study about transient astronomy, or more specifically, transient astronomical events.
-While I do shoot some of the transient astronomical events — comets, supernova, eclipses, conjunctions, etc. — the name is from a longer story, also about time and place.
+While I do shoot transient astronomical events — comets, supernova, eclipses, conjunctions, etc. — the name is from a longer story, also about time and place.

 I decided to move from Chicago to Los Angeles in the spring of 2014, and while in transit I changed the page name to Transient Astronomer.
 It stuck.
 I also realized that you need to go to really dark places to shoot astrophotography, and because of my desire to live in a city, I travel a lot to shoot my images.
 When you think about it, we are all transitory beings moving through time and space floating on a ball of dirt around a somewhat average star circling the center of our home galaxy, the Milky Way, that's also moving towards the common center of our local galactic group.

 My images have been published around the internet and in print, here's a list of some (usually credited to Tom Masterson or other collaborators):